 Other than dissipation, no.

 If the case goes to trial, the judge should not consider evidence of infidelity in making the financial awards in the case.
-There are two exceptions:
+But consider two exceptions:

 May infidelity impact on whether I obtain custody or a more favorable award of parenting time?